AbdalrahmanAljafari/Problems-Solving/readMe.txt

-in this life i will solve problem enhance my solving skills
+In this project I will solve problems in Python and improve my problem-solving skills